New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: Introduction

 \section{Introduction}

-To better explain the microstructure and basic physical laws of the universe, quantum gravity theory combines relativity with quantum mechanics \citep{Amelino-Camelia:2008aez}.
-The theory of quantum gravity states that space-time presents a discontinuous foam structure at the Planck scale, $E_{QG}\approx E_{PI} = \sqrt{\hbar c^{5}/G}\simeq 1.22\times 10^{19}$ GeV, and that the foam structure could potentially be subject to interaction from high-energy photons \citep{Amelino-Camelia:1996bln, Mattingly:2005re}.
-Lorentz invariance, a fundamental theorem in special relativity, argues the preservation of physical laws under Lorentz transformations, unveiling the inherent symmetry of spacetime.
-However, the interaction of the space-time bubble structure with high-energy photons causes the speed of light to change, which is contrary to the Lorentz invariance, a phenomenon known as Lorentz invariance violation (LIV) \citep{Amelino-Camelia:1996bln, Amelino-Camelia:2008aez}.
-Hence, the velocities of photons with different energies exhibit a bias, indicating that photons emitted from the same source but with varying energies do not arrive at the observer simultaneously.
+To better explain the microstructure of spacetime, quantum gravity theory combines relativity with quantum mechanics~\cite{Amelino-Camelia:2008aez}.
+The theory of quantum gravity states that spacetime exhibits a discontinuous foam structure at energies near the Planck scale, $E_{\mathrm{QG}}\approx E_{\mathrm{Pl}} = \sqrt{\hbar c^{5}/G}\simeq 1.22\times 10^{19}$ GeV, and that the foam structure could potentially be subject to interaction from high-energy photons~\cite{Amelino-Camelia:1996bln, Mattingly:2005re}.
+Lorentz invariance, a fundamental theorem in special relativity, states the preservation of physical laws under Lorentz transformations, unveiling the inherent symmetry of spacetime.
+However, the interaction of the spacetime foam structure with high-energy photons causes the speed of light to change, which is contrary to Lorentz invariance, a phenomenon known as Lorentz invariance violation (LIV)~\cite{2004PhLB..585....1M}.
+Hence, the velocities of photons with different energies exhibit a bias, indicating that photons emitted from the same source but with varying energies do not arrive at the observer simultaneously~\cite{Ellis:2002in,Ellis:2005sjy}.
 Measurement of the speed of light in a vacuum will help us to test the LIV.
-High-precision cosmology provides us with an opportunity to validate these theories, such as gravitational waves, ultra-high-energy cosmic rays, and neutrinos \citep{Addazi:2021xuf}.
-This paper focuses on the time delay of the GRBs \citep{Ellis:2002in, Ellis:2005sjy, Pan:2015cqa, Wei:2016exb, Vasileiou:2013vra,2015APh....61..108Z,Liao:2022gde}.
+Promising probes include gravitational waves, ultra-high-energy cosmic rays, and neutrinos~\cite{Addazi:2021xuf, Vasileiou:2013vra, 2015APh....61..108Z}.
+Among these, gamma-ray bursts (GRBs) are particularly compelling: as the most luminous and distant electromagnetic transients in the universe, they emit photons over a broad energy range on short timescales, making them ideal laboratories for testing LIV effects~\cite{ Pan:2015cqa, Wei:2016exb,Liao:2022gde}.